auxves/vscode-syncify/README.md

 - No annoying popups
 - Quick setup with GitHub, GitLab, or BitBucket
 - Merge conflict resolution supported
-- Multiple profiles with support for hot-switching (currently only supported on `Git` method)
+- Multiple profiles with support for hot-switching
 - Simpler settings with intellisense
 - Debug logging for quickly resolving issues
 - Multiple sync methods
-  - `repo` — sync using a git repository
+  - `git` — sync using a git repository
   - `file` — sync to local folder, even when offline (can be used with Dropbox, zipped and emailed, etc)
-- `Sync` command that automatically uploads or downloads if there are changes locally or remotely (only supported on `repo` method)
-- More intuitive custom file registration and importing
+- Intuitive custom file registration and importing
 - Notification for extension installation/uninstallation progress
-- Status bar button to cancel auto-upload
 - Descriptive errors with possible causes and solutions
 - Support for syncing custom extensions that are not from the VSCode Marketplace